Frequently Asked Questions

 If all requirements are satisfied, then your PA State Grant should be applied to your account by the end of the third week of school.

-If you still have not received it by the end of the third week, please contact the Office of Financial Aid.
+If you still have not received it a month after the semester commenses, please contact the Office of Financial Aid.

 WHY IS MY MILLERSVILLE UNIVERSITY ID DIFFERENT THAN MY SOCIAL SECURITY NUMBER?

 To prevent potential security and privacy issues associated with using Social Security numbers as primary computer system IDs, Millersville University has assigned students a new MAX ID to access their student information via the MAX system.
 Your MAX ID begins with an "M" (upper case!) and appears on your new Marauder Onecard (student ID card).
-If you don't know your MAX ID, you can sign on the MAX web system using your Social Security number and PIN and look it up under the "Student Services” menu.
-To access MAX by phone, simply drop the "M" and use the 8 digits as your ID.
-During the transition period, you can use either your Social Security number or your MAX ID to access your records by MAX web or phone.
-However, it is highly recommended that you start using your MAX ID immediately in place of your Social Security number.
+If you don't know your MAX ID, please contact the Help Desk at 717-871-7777.

 If you are a dependent student, your parents may consider applying for a Federal Parent Loan for Undergraduate Students (PLUS).
 They can borrow any amount, up to the cost of your education.
 If they are denied for any reason, the student may borrow more money in Unsubsidized Federal Stafford Loans.
-A copy of the denial must be on file at the Office of Financial Aid.
+A copy of the denial will automatically be forwarded to the Office of Financial Aid.
 Once we have the denial, we assume the student wishes to borrow the maximum amount unless we are notified otherwise.
 See the section on Federal Stafford Loans to determine the maximum amount the student can borrow additionally.
 Students who are independent are automatically eligible for the additional Unsubsidized Federal Stafford Loans, but you must contact us if you wish to have the additional money added to your account.

 If your parents know they will be approved for a PLUS Loan, but do not want a loan in their name, the student can apply for an Alternative Loan, with his/her parent as a cosigner.
 If you are an independent student, you may not need a cosigner.
 Check the requirements for each individual loan.